bonolo/bike-sharing-R/final-report-kevin-cullen-cis575-fall-2019.md

 Relevant output from your analyses should be included in the Appendix and referenced in the body of your report.
 The due date for the final report is Sunday, December 8.

-## Executive summary
+## 1. Executive summary

 insert

 content

 here

-## Business problem/opportunity (from proposal)
+## 2. Business problem/opportunity (from proposal)

 I used the Kaggle "Bike Sharing Demand" competition as a basis for my project: <https://www.kaggle.com/c/bike-sharing-demand/overview>.
 Several versions of the data are on Kaggle.
 I chose what seemed the earliest & most detailed.

 Bike sharing companies must balance availability and demand of their vehicles to ensure (a) customers can borrow a bike when they need it and (b) bikes are repaired and in in good order.

-The Kaggle challenge requests the following, where "count" is the number of bicycles rented in a given hour...
+The Kaggle challenge requests the following, where `count` is the number of bicycles rented in a given hour...

 **Evaluation statistic:** Root Mean Squared Logarithmic Error (RMSLE)